plone/plone.contentrules/plone/contentrules/README.txt

   >>> from persistent import Persistent

-Create an interface describing the schema of the configuration of the custom rule element.
-This allows zope to create a form.
+We create an interface describing the schema of the configuration of the custom rule element.
+This allows us to use zope.formlib to create add and edit forms, for example.

   >>> class IMoveToFolderAction(Interface):
   ...     targetFolder = schema.TextLine(title=u"Target Folder")